uga-libraries/hub-audit/README.md

 - pattern
 - folders

+Name must match how the share is named within the Digital Production Hub Inventory.

 Pattern is how the inventory is constructed.
 Current patterns:
 - second: include the second level of folders, formatted top\second, for any top folder in the folders column
 - share: the folder name in the inventory is the same as the share